Liverpool Metropolitan Cathedral: Cathedral crypt

-The crypt under Liverpool Metropolitan Cathedral is the only part that was built according to Lutyens' design before construction stopped due to World War II; in 1962 Frederick Gibberd's design was built upon the Lutyens crypt.
-Structurally the crypt is built of brick together with granite from quarries in Penryn, Cornwall.
-Each year the crypt plays host to the Liverpool Beer Festival which attracts visitors, not only from all over UK but also Europe and places such as the United States and Australia.
+The crypt under Liverpool Metropolitan Cathedral is the only part that was built according to Lutyens' design before construction was interrupted by World War II; in 1962, Frederick Gibberd's design was built upon the Lutyens crypt.
+Structurally, the crypt is built of brick together with granite from quarries in Penryn, Cornwall.
+Each year the crypt is used as the venue for the Liverpool Beer Festival, which attracts visitors from all over the UK as well as Europe and places such as the United States and Australia.
 The crypt also hosts examinations for students at the University of Liverpool during exam periods.

 Refurbishment

-A £3 million refurbishment of the crypt was completed in 2009 and was officially re-opened on 1 May that year by The Duke of Gloucester.
+A £3 million refurbishment of the crypt was completed in 2009, and it was officially re-opened on 1 May 2009 by The Duke of Gloucester.
 The refurbishment included new east and west approaches, archive provision, rewiring and new lighting, catering facilities, a new chancel, new toilets and revamped exhibitions.